MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 Designing and tuning these update functions was a lot of fun, and I was able to test out a lot of ideas and play with different interactions.
 I didn't make use of syntax macros or anything as fancy as that, but the experience was a lot like that of building a system by first building a "Domain Specific Language" which encodes the shared behaviors and invariants of the system, and then scripting its inhabitants in that simplified DSL.

-One weak point that I didn't elegantly solve in this design is that many of the elements have hardcoded inter-dependencies on each other.
-The best two examples are combustion and buoyancy.
-Several elements in the game have a similar behavior in that they burn when exposed to fire or lava.
-Instead of being able writing some general purpose "flammability" behavior and compose that into the elements, each one manually checks its neighbors for being `Species::Fire` or `Species::Lava`, and reacts accordingly.
-This means that today I couldn't add a "Spark" species which ignites flammable material without manually editing each of these update functions.
-I could have encoded some of this behavior into a shared helper function, or stored some global set of properties about each species besides their update functions.

-Another thing to note here is that these update methods, which hold so much of the game logic, are run thousands of time per frame!
+Another thing to note here is that the update methods, which hold so much of the gameplay logic, are run thousands of time per frame!
 This means that they're simultaneously critical to the feel of the game, _and_ are some of the hottest lines of code in the project.
 Rust's commitment to enabling expressive, high level code without invisible performance cliffs really allowed me to write the logic how I wanted to write it, without accidentally causing a bunch of slow heap allocation or writing code that a JIT will choose not to optimize.
 It's probably possible that there are people out there who could craft some awesome high-performance javascript that would be competitive with my Rust code, but I was able to mostly "just code" and not worry too much about performance.

 Zero cost abstractions!